learn-co-curriculum/dsc-k-means-clustering/README.md

 **_K-means Clustering_** is the most well-known clustering technique, and belongs to the class of non-hierarchical clustering methods.
 When performing K-means Clustering, you're essentially trying to find $k$ cluster centers as the mean of the data points that belong to these clusters.
 One challenging aspect of K-means is that the number _k_ needs to be decided upon before you start running the algorithm.

-The K-means Clustering algorithm is an iterative algorithm that rearches for a pre-determined number of clusters within an unlabeled dataset, and basically works as follows:
+The K-means Clustering algorithm is an iterative algorithm that reaches for a pre-determined number of clusters within an unlabeled dataset, and basically works as follows:

 1. Select k initial seeds
-2. Assign each observation to the clusted to which it is "closest"
+2. Assign each observation to the cluster to which it is "closest"
 3. Recompute the cluster centroids
 4. Reassign the observations to one of the clusters according to some rule
 5. Stop if there is no reallocation.